nexxtmission/functions.store-learning/functions/trackShippingLabelsWithShipEngine/README.md

 ### How this function works

 You can use this function to [get the current status of a package](https://www.shipengine.com/docs/tracking/) with [ShipEngine](https://www.shipengine.com/).
+You can retrieve up-to-date tracking data for any shipment from any carrier using a valid tracking number and a supported carrier code or a ShipEngine label ID.

 ### Prerequisites